gerardroche/sublime-phpck/README.md

 You may want to remove the default PHP completions provided by Sublime Text because they cause duplicate completions.

-The only way I know how to fix this is by overriding the defaults.
+The only way I know how to fix this is by [overriding the defaults].

 1. Locate your Sublime Text `Packages` directory by using the menu item `Preferences -> Browse Packages...`